We’re happy to announce a major development for maps in Flourish: the beta launch of our “Projection map” template.

 - Fine-tune your map with advanced legend and coloring options.

-Our CEO Duncan Clark has made a 4-minute video, showing off what the new maps can do.
+Our cofounder Duncan Clark has made a four-minute video, showing off what the new maps can do.

-If you have geospatial data in another format, such as a shapefile, you can convert it to GeoJSON using tools such as Mapshaper.
+If you have geospatial data in another format, such as a shapefile, you can convert it to GeoJSON using a tool like Mapshaper.
 Mapshaper also makes it easy to simplify your boundary data, which can decrease load time and improve performance.

 Like before, we also offer ready-made maps for common use cases.
-Just drop your data in to build your own map.
-Choose from: European countries; Great Britain (local authorities); England & Wales (police force areas); England (regions); US (counties); US (states); London (wards); London (boroughs); Argentina (departments); Argentina (provinces); Brazil (municipalities); Brazil (states); Spain (communities); Spain (provinces).
+Just drop your data (using the “merge” option) to make a shaded map.
+Some examples: European countries; Great Britain (local authorities); England & Wales (police force areas); England (regions); US (counties); US (states); London (wards); London (boroughs); Argentina (departments); Argentina (provinces); Brazil (municipalities); Brazil (states); Spain (communities); Spain (provinces).

 Our maps offer a wide range of projections for you to choose from.
 Most thematic maps are best with equal area projections, rather than the default Mercator.
 For example, if you’re building a map of the US, try the Albers USA projection.
 (If you’re not sure what any of this means, check out Tom MacWright’s guide to map projections).